-This county falls below the state score per this index for social vulnerability when comparing as a county to other counties in the state.
-There does not appear to be a great distinction in vulnerability county-wide versus census tracts or more populated areas of the county.
+This county falls about average per this index for social vulnerability when comparing as a county to other counties in the state.
+The southern quarter of the county falls into the census tract will increased social vulnerability which includes the communities in Helena, Carmen, and Goltry.